Quick Read – Health Tips to reduce dietary salt intake

 RECOMMENDED SALT INTAKE

 The recommended intake of salt per day is 1 teaspoon which is 2.3g sodium/day as per the World Health Organization, especially for those with risk factors like Hypertension.
-Sodium constitutes 38-39% of common salt, and 1 teaspoon has around 6g of common table salt.
-However recent studies and research have shown that 3-5g of sodium (1.5 to little 2 teaspoons salt/day or 8-12g salt) is needed for best protection against cardiovascular disease.
+Sodium constitutes 38-39% of common salt, and 1 teaspoon has around 6g of common salt.
+However recent studies and research have shown that 3-5g of sodium (1.5 to 2 teaspoons salt/day or 8-12g salt) is needed for best protection against cardiovascular disease.

 However, the average intake of salt has been seen to be >14g/day (around 3 teaspoons or more) in most diets.
 The optimum amount of salt helps our body to retain water and maintain blood pressure, along with the effective functioning of nerves and muscles.
 However, consistently supplying an increased load of salt to the body over the years can have adverse impacts on our health.